 We hate them, I know.
 If you take time at the end of your day to do those silly little chores, it will make for a brighter morning.
 I love to go to bed to a clean house, it makes the mornings not so dreaded.
 I can not sleep if there are dishes in the sink or the floor needs a sweep.
 After the kids have gone to bed take 20 – 30 minutes to do a few light chores.
 A little dusting can go a long way.
 A quick mop of the kitchen or how about tidying up the play room.

 If you work from home like I do.
 Set a timer next to your computer.
 Each time you sign on start the timer.
 Limit yourself to 45 minute intervals.
 This will help you to get more work done, it’s easy to get sucked into your online groups, social networking and community sites.
 If you know you have X amount of time, it will prompt you to be more efficient and get that post finished up.

 The goal is to make time for the things that matter most and being more proficient with our time.
 Do you have any tips I can use to keeping it together?

-Michelle Cantu is a digital influencer, entrepreneur and business owner.
-She built a thriving community dedicated to supporting parents and inspiring moms.
-Michelle is in her fifth year of homeschooling her 4 kids with her husband right outside of San Antonio, Texas.
-Instagram, twitter and facebook.
+Michelle Cantu is a digital influencer who built a thriving community dedicated to supporting parents and inspiring moms to stretch their dollar.
+Michelle homeschools her 4 kids and lives right outside of San Antonio, Texas.